shalivan/shalivan.github.io/_posts/ART/17-01-01-Modeling_Foliage.md

   - **Clustering** - cluster of leaves.
   - Characteristic **elements**: Leaf band, Beginning, Gravity, Grouping (higher leafs more vertical change shape)
   - Characteristic **behaviour**: Growth towards the sun, Not vascular plants growth in shadows  (to not dry out).
 Moss mostly 'N' in North hemisphere.
+  - where plants growth - in garden are clean
+  - sizes: small mid ...

 ```